Soorma07/OS-X-Bluetooth-Pairing-Value-To-Windows-Value/README.md

 - select the "Full Control" checkbox
 - press OK
 - Now you'll be able to add and see the keys.
 Remember to reboot before testing.

+### Where is the reg file saved to? #7

+It should save directly to the same folder where the script is run from.